Jakob Glesnes: Philadelphia Union

 On 31 January 2020, Glesnes moved to the Philadelphia Union of Major League Soccer.
 Glesnes made headlines with his first goal for the Union, scoring a free kick from over 35 yards from goal against Los Angeles FC.

 On 20 June 2021, Glesnes scored a late equalizer from well outside the 18-yard box to secure a 2–2 draw vs. Atlanta United.
 In the first round of the 2021 MLS Cup Playoffs on 20 November, he scored a long-distance screamer in the 123rd minute versus the New York Red Bulls to seal a 1–0 victory and send the Union to the Eastern Conference semifinals.
 On 8 December 2021, Glesnes signed a new, multi-year contract extension with the Union through the 2024 season.

-On 19 October 2022, Glesnes was awarded the MLS Defender of the Year Award, becoming the first Philadelphia Union defender and the first Norwegian to win the award.
+On 19 October 2022, Glesnes won the MLS Defender of the Year Award, the first Philadelphia Union defender and first Norwegian to win the award.

+LA Galaxy

+On 15 December 2025, LA Galaxy acquired Glesnes for $1.1 million of general allocation money and homegrown priority for a youth player.